 “If you’re playing at one of the best clubs in Europe, in the world, you know you can be happy,” Lewandowski explained to the BBC at the time.
 “And I’m happy being at Bayern Munich.
 Because what we have here is a high level.
 And if you play here it’s simple – you have to be focused on your game, give the fans what they want and what the team needs.”

-In the decade since arriving in Germany from Lech Poznan, Lewy has never missed more than three consecutive games with injury.
+In the decade since arriving in Germany from Lech Poznan, Lewy has never missed more than six consecutive games with injury.
 Dessert for starters and the main course for dessert might be part of the fittest man in football’s secret, but his appetite for goals is simply insatiable.

 Clubs: Real Madrid, Schalke